Detroit Wolverines (minor league baseball): History

 The minor league "Detroit Wolverines" were immediately preceded by the Detroit Wolverines of 1881 to 1888, who played as a major league team in the National League.
 In 1888, the team was managed by Bill Watkins and Bob Leadley.
 The Detroit franchise was replaced by the Cleveland Spiders in the eight–team 1889 National League.
 Leadley remained in Detroit to manage the 1889 and 1890 minor league Wolverine teams.

 In 1889, the Detroit Wolverines became members of the International Association.
 Joining Detroit in the eight–team league were the Buffalo Bisons, Hamilton Hams, London Tecumsehs, Rochester Jingoes, Syracuse Stars, Toledo Black Pirates and Toronto Canucks.

 In their first season of minor league play, the Wolverines won the 1889 International Association championship.
-With a regular season record of 72–39, Detroit placed 1st in the eight–team International Association league standings, playing under manager Bob Leadley.
-Detroit finished 6.5 games ahead of the 2nd place Syracuse Stars in the final league standings.
+With a regular season record of 72–39, Detroit placed first in the eight–team International Association league standings, playing under manager Bob Leadley.
+Detroit finished 6.5 games ahead of the second place Syracuse Stars in the final league standings.

 After the 1889 Detroit club compiled a their 72–39 record, outfielder Count Campau, called the team "one of the greatest minor league teams gathered" and stated the team "won the flag so easy that fans stopped going out to see the games."

 Continuing International Association play in 1890, the Detroit Wolverines won their season opener at Toronto on May 1, 1890.
-After a parade and ceremonies before the opener, Toronto committed 7 errors in the game, as Detroit won 10–6.
+After a parade and ceremonies before the opener, Toronto committed 7 errors in the game, as Detroit won by a score of 10–6.

-The 1890 Detroit Wolverines played their final International Association season, winning a championship in a shortened season.
-The league began play reduced to six teams and when the International Association folded on July 10, 1890, the Detroit Wolverines were in 1st place.
+The 1890 Detroit Wolverines played their final International Association season, winning a second consecutive championship in a shortened season.
+The league began play reduced to six teams and when the International Association folded on July 10, 1890, the Detroit Wolverines were in first place.
 The Wolverines had continued play under manager Bob Leadley and had a record of 31–19 when the league folded.
-The Wolverines finished 1.0 game ahead of the 2nd place Saginaw-Bay City Hyphens (32–20) and 1.5 game ahead of the 3rd place Toronto Canucks (30–20) when the International Association folded.
+The Wolverines finished 1.0 game ahead of the second place Saginaw-Bay City Hyphens (32–20) and 1.5 game ahead of the third place Toronto Canucks (30–20) when the International Association folded.
 After the league folded, Bob Leadley immediately left the Wolverines to become the manager of the Cleveland Spiders for the remainder of the 1890 season.

-In 1891, the Detroit Wolverines continues play.
-The Wolverines began the season as members of the eight–team Northwestern League, before folding.
+In 1891, the Detroit Wolverines continued minor league play in a new league, before folding during the season.
+The Wolverines began the season as members of the eight–team Northwestern League.
 The Bay City, Dayton, Evansville Hoosiers, Fort Wayne, Grand Rapids Shamrocks, Peoria Distillers and Terre Haute Hottentots teams joined Detroit in beginning 1891 league play on May 9, 1891.
 On June 6, 1891, the Wolverines had compiled a 10–19 record playing under player/manager Rasty Wright when the franchise folded.

 In 1894, the minor league Detroit Wolverines were succeeded in Detroit by the Detroit Creams of the Western League, who evolved to become today's Detroit Tigers.